michaelbarone/cc3/docs/prd.md

 * **Comprehensive Accessibility (WCAG AA+):** Beyond basic considerations, full WCAG AA+ compliance and dedicated testing is post-MVP.
 * **URL Search Functionality:** The planned URL search feature within navigation menus has been deferred.
 * **Specific Quantitative Test Coverage Targets:** Will be defined post-MVP.
-* **User Self-Management of URL Groups/Global URLs:** For MVP, only admins manage these.
-User self-management is a future enhancement.
+* **User Self-Management of URL Groups and Global URLs:** For MVP, only administrators can create and manage URL groups and global URLs.
+The ability for regular users to create and manage their own private sets is a future enhancement.
-* **Advanced Async Backup/Restore UI Feedback:** Real-time progress beyond "initiated" toasts (e.g., polling, WebSockets) is post-MVP.
+* **Sophisticated Async Backup/Restore UI Feedback:** Real-time progress beyond "initiated" toasts for asynchronous backup/restore operations (e.g., status polling, WebSockets) is post-MVP.
 * **Application Version in Backup Manifest:** Currently optional/recommended in Story 5.1; full integration if complex may be deferred.
 * **Advanced Admin List Filtering/Sorting:** Server-side filtering/sorting for admin tables beyond basics is post-MVP.
-* **Automatic Downloading/Re-hosting of Discovered URL Icons:** Story 3.3's auto-fetch stores discovered links; a system to download, validate, and re-host these locally is a future enhancement.
+* **Automatic Downloading/Re-hosting of Discovered URL Icons:** Story 3.3's auto-fetch stores discovered links; a system to download, validate, and re-host these icons locally is a future enhancement.
-* **Full "Between Sessions" Persistence of Minor UI States:** While core preferences (theme, menu position) and "Remember Me" sessions are persisted, finer-grained UI states like last selected group/URL within the dashboard, or accordion states, resetting on new login is acceptable for MVP.
+* **Full "Between Sessions" Persistence of Minor UI States:** While core preferences (theme, menu position) and "Remember Me" sessions are persisted, finer-grained UI states like the *specifically selected group/URL* within the dashboard, or accordion states, resetting on new login is acceptable for MVP.
 (Story 3.9 implements selected group persistence for the *current active session*).
 * **Live Application Theme Change on OS Theme Change:** Currently, "System" theme updates on reload if OS theme changes; live update without reload is post-MVP.
-* **Advanced Iframe Resource Management:** Beyond manual unload and keeping iframes mounted, strategies like LRU cache for DOM element removal are post-MVP.
+* **Advanced Iframe Resource Management:** Beyond manual unload (`src=""`) and keeping iframes mounted with `visibility:hidden`, strategies like an LRU cache for completely removing very old/unused iframe *elements* from the DOM are post-MVP.
-* **Admin Ability to Reset User Passwords / Manage User Avatars:** Story 2.3 focuses on admin managing user name, role, status.
+* **Admin Ability to Reset User Passwords / Manage User Avatars (for other users):** Current admin user management (Story 2.3) focuses on name, role, and active status for other users.
 Direct password resets or avatar management for other users by an admin is deferred.
-* **Public Self-Registration for Users:** Current model is admin-created users.
+* **Public Self-Registration for Users:** The current model is admin-created users.
 Implementing public self-registration workflows is post-MVP.
 * **Detailed Audit Log Pruning Feedback in Admin UI:** Beyond logging pruning to ActivityLog (Story 5.6), more direct UI feedback on the settings page (e.g., "Last prune: [date], X entries deleted") is a polish item.

 ---